saitgungor/react-native-first-week-homework-osman-sait-gungor/useWindowDimensions-hook.md

 ```JS
 const { height, width, scale, fontScale } = useWindowDimensions();
 ```
 useWindowDimensions hook returns an object that includes height, width, scale, fontScale values on it.
-We can destructure it like on above code snippet.
+We can destructure it like code snippet above.

+Or we can create an object with using **useWindowDimensions** hook and then we can get the values like 'objectName.width'.

 ### Example
 ```JS